Rajpratik71/linux-manPages/display.md

-         -set property value  set an image property -size geometry       width and height of image -support factor      resize support: > 1.0 is blurry, < 1.0 is sharp -texture filename    name of texture to tile onto  the  image  back‐ ground
+         -set property value  set an image property -size geometry       width and height of image -support factor      resize support: > 1.0 is blurry, < 1.0 is sharp -texture filename    name of texture to tile onto the image background -transparent-color color
-         -transparent-color color
                               transparent color
          -treedepth value     color tree depth
-         -update  seconds       detect when image file is modified and redis‐ play
-         -verbose             print detailed information about the image -visual type         display image using this visual type -virtual-pixel method
+         -update seconds      detect when image file is modified and redisplay -verbose             print detailed information about the image -visual type         display image using this visual type -virtual-pixel method